 I started by walking around Lowes, looking for inspiration.
 I found it in this economical paneling.
 They were on sale for $10 for a set of six.
 I grabbed 3 packs and took them home.

 I measured the space and cut them to fit, using different lengths for each board.
 After that I sanded them down.
 They didn’t need much sanding, they were pretty smooth, but at the ends where the I cut them needed a little bit.

 To create a mixed wood wall look, I got to staining.
 I wanted it to fit in with the greige walls, brick and metal surrounding it.
 I love mixing materials, in case you can’t tell.

-I used some leftover stains from other projects.
 This was the perfect project to use leftover stain on.
 I started by mixing each color with Minwax classic grey.
 I used about a half and half mix.
-I then just stared to apply the stains in a varying pattern across the boards.
+Then I started to apply the stains in a varying pattern across the boards.
 I did take pics of the differences in the mixed stains to show you what it looked like.